-And let’s get back to the cookies.
-I don’t have a thing for cookies not even for chocolate chip cookies.
-But these I just can’t stop eating them.
+I don't have a thing for cookies not even for chocolate chip cookies.
+But these I just can't stop eating.
 They were my favorite since I was a kid.
-Around this time of the year when it’s time to make wine, all bakeries will sell these Grape Molasses cookies along with other grape season goodies.
+Around this time of the year when it's time to make wine, all bakeries will sell these Grape Molasses cookies along with other grape season goodies.

 The winemaking takes place from the first days of September until mid-October.
 In other words, when it's pumpkin season for some, for Greeks it's Grape season.
 And although last year I shared a recipe for making Sweet Pumpkin Pies With Phyllo, this year I decided to share a truly traditional Greek recipe like this Grape Molasses Cookies.